GoogleCloudPlatform/healthcare-federated-access-services/docs/dam/admin/config/policies.md

 to configure the needed visa type there first and then return to setting up your policy afterwards.

-## Blank Fields
+## Interpretation of Visa Field Requirement Settings

 1. Any fields within the policy that are left empty are interpreted as something that is left unenforced.
-Because the steps above set all three fields within the policy condition, all three must be met at the same time on the same Passport Visa.
-   *  For example, there may be other visa types where `by` is not included, or less important.
-Therefore it is important to fill in all the requirements in the policy or these fields will not be enforced during policy evaluation.
+   *  Therefore it is important to fill in all the requirements in the policy or these fields will not be enforced during policy evaluation.
+   *  Leaving some fields blank can be useful for some use cases.
+For example, there may be visa types where `by` is not included, or less important, and so the `by` Visa Requirement Field in the policy may be left blank.

+1. When more than one visa field requirement has a setting, all of those requirements **must** be met at the same time on the same Passport Visa.

-1. Visas only have one string value given for each field.
+1. Incoming Visas to be checked by a policy only have one string value given for each field.
 If your policy specifies more than one `by`, for example, it means that any value that is in the policy will be accepted.
 This is true for the `source` and `value` fields as well.

 ## Simple Policy Example